MitchellDusek/Energy-Analytics-Dashboard/README.md

 This project challenged me to move beyond building visuals and focus on how the analysis would support real decisions.

-Rather than simply resenting data, I focused on structureing it in a way that supports clear, informed actions.
+Rather than simply presenting data, I focused on structuring it in a way that supports clear, informed actions.